Improved Random Features for Dot Product Kernels

 Lastly, we systematically evaluate the performance of the optimized Maclaurin approach in Section \ref{sec:approx-dot-prod-kernels}.
 We run experiments on approximate GP classification and regression on a variety of datasets, using a high-degree polynomial kernel and the Gaussian kernel.

-\paragraph{Optimized Maclaurin approach.} We consider the optimized Maclaurin approach in Section \ref{sec:improving-maclaurin} using the real Rademacher sketch (``Opt.~Macl.~Radem.''), one using the real TensorSRHT (``Opt.~Macl.~TensorSRHT'') and its complex extension (``Opt.~Macl.~TensorSRHT Comp.~'').
+\paragraph{Optimized Maclaurin approach.} We consider the optimized Maclaurin approach in Section \ref{sec:improving-maclaurin}.
+Similarly to the previous experiments, we compare the optimized version for the Rademacher sketch (``Opt.~Macl.~Radem.'') and the real and complex versions of the optimized Maclaurin method using TensorSRHT (``Opt.~Macl.~TensorSRHT'' and ``Opt.~Macl.~TensorSRHT~Comp.'').

 \paragraph{Baselines.} We use here approximation approaches based on Random Fourier Features (RFF) \citep{Rahimi2007} and their extensions such as {\em Spherical Random Features} (SRF) \citep{Pennington2015} and {\em Structured Orthogonal Random Features} (SORF) \citep{Yu2016} as baselines.
 The latter two approaches constitute the state-of-the-art.